 From personal experience, I have also found these to be signs of Gastroesophageal reflux:

 Gastroesophageal reflux can also cause blistering and erosions in the esophagus.
 This can lead to eating and breathing issues.
-It can also cause a build up excess mucus and in turn can lead to swallowing, eating and breathing difficulties
+It can also cause a build-up up excess mucus and in turn can lead to swallowing, eating, and breathing difficulties.
+In severe cases, the excess mucus and inflammation can close off the airway resulting in respiratory distress or failure.

 No comments: